 QtClassify is a GUI that helps classify emission lines found in integral field spectroscopic data.
 Input needed is a datacube as well as a catalog with emission lines and a signal-to-noise cube, such at that created by LSDCat (ascl:1612.002).
 The main idea is to take each detected line and guess what line it could be (and thus the redshift of the object).
 You would expect to see other lines that might not have been detected but are visible in the cube if you know where to look, which is why parts of the spectrum are shown where other lines are expected.
 In addition, monochromatic layers of the datacube are displayed, making it easy to spot additional emission lines.

-QSOSIM uses a set of basic parameters (the magnitude, the redshift, and the spectral index) to simulate realistic high-resolution quasar spectra.
+QSOSIM realistically simulates high-resolution quasar spectra using a set of basic parameters (magnitude, redshift, and spectral index).
 The simulated spectra include physical effects seen in the real data: the power-law quasar continuum, the narrow and broad emission lines, absorption by neutral hydrogen (HI) in the Lyman alpha forest, and heavy element transitions along the line of sight.
 The code uses empirical HI column density, redshift, and b-parameter distributions to simulate absorption in the Lyman alpha forest.
-All absorbers with column densities larger than log [N(HI)/cm2]>17 have heavy element absorption, for which the column densities are calculated using the plasma simulation code CLOUDY and the radiative transfer code CUBA.
+All absorbers with column densities larger than log [N(HI)/cm2]>17 have heavy element absorption, for which the column densities are calculated using the plasma simulation code CLOUDY (ascl:9910.001) and the radiative transfer code CUBA.
 The code also simulates the clustering of the intergalactic medium along the line of sight, the proximity effect of the quasar, and the effect of the cosmic ultraviolet background.
 Each simulated spectrum is saved in a single FITS file in as a noiseless R=100000 spectrum, as well as a spectrum convolved with Sloan Digital Sky Survey resolution (R=10000) and realistic noise.

 QSFit performs automatic analysis of Active Galactic Nuclei (AGN) optical spectra.
 It provides estimates of: AGN continuum luminosities and slopes at several restframe wavelengths; luminosities, widths and velocity offsets of 20 emission lines; luminosities of iron blended lines at optical and UV wavelengths; host galaxy luminosities.
 The whole fitting process is customizable for specific needs, and can be extended to analyze spectra from other data sources.
 The ultimate purpose of QSFit is to allow astronomers to run standardized recipes to analyze the AGN data, in a simple, replicable and shareable way.